7 Foods Nutritionists Never Buy From Vending Machines—And 5 They Love

 Food to avoid: Potato chips

 A bag of salty, crunchy chips may seem benign—just potatoes, right?
 But John La Puma, MD, founder of Chef Clinic, says these high-sodium foods may actually leave you feeling hungrier than you were before.
 Chips are made up of starches—usually either potatoes or corn—that are deep-fried and heavily salted.
 When you digest the starches, your body converts them into sugar; this leads to spikes in your blood sugar (glucose) and insulin levels, followed by a steep crash.
 This leaves your stomach growling even louder than before.
-What’s worse, the type of chips found in vending machines often aren’t even made from potatoes and corn, but rather, highly processed flours and chemicals that only resemble the tubers, says Dr. La Puma.
-The upshot: This bag of chemicals can leave you feeling drained and unsatisfied.
 Did you know there’s a reason why potato chips are so addictive?

 Food to avoid: Sweetened yogurt

 We tend to consider yogurt a healthy snack, thanks to its calcium and probiotics, but Dr. La Puma says that this creamy treat often delivers even more sugar than a serving of ice cream.
-A single cup of sweetened yogurt—the kind that’s often found in refrigerated vending machines—can contain up to 47 grams of sugar.
-Two scoops of ice cream, on the other hand, may have about 28 grams of sugar.
+A single cup of sweetened yogurt has about two teaspoons of added sugar.
 “Unless it’s plain yogurt or the label says ‘unsweetened yogurt,’ I would avoid it,” Dr. La Puma says.
 Don’t miss the other foods with way more sugar than you realized.

 Food to avoid: Baked goods